isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-eat-bed-bugs/index.md

 layout: post
 ---

-A bed bug infestation in your spaces may be [challenging to control](https://www.ncbi. nlm. nih. gov/pmc/articles/PMC4080563/); you'll require professional help and [top-quality bedbug control equipment](https://pestpolicy.com/best-vacuum-for-[bed-bugs](https://pestpolicy.com/do-cockroaches-eat-bed-bugs/)/) and [natural bed bug predators](https://pestpolicy.com/what-animals-eat-bed-bugs/).
+A bed bug infestation in your spaces may be [challenging to control](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4080563/);you'll require professional help and [top-quality bedbug control equipment](https://pestpolicy.com/best-vacuum-for-[bed-bugs](https://pestpolicy.com/do-cockroaches-eat-bed-bugs/)/)and [natural bed bug predators](https://pestpolicy.com/what-animals-eat-bed-bugs/).

 - After the ban of DDT and other synthetic pesticides some 40 years ago, bed bugs have been noted to make a major comeback.
 The technique chosen may have different side effects and effectiveness.
-So, below I've discussed the issue of "do spiders eat bed bugs? " **In summary, YES, most spiders (especially the Cobweb [spider](https://pestpolicy.com/spider-bite-vs-bed-bug-bite/) and Philodromid crab spider species) will eat bed bugs and all the insects that get trapped in their webs.
+So, below I've discussed the issue of "do spiders eat bed bugs? " **In summary, YES, most spiders (especially the Cobweb [spider](https://pestpolicy.com/spider-bite-vs-bed-bug-bite/)and Philodromid crab spider species) will eat bed bugs and all the insects that get trapped in their webs.

 ** *So, let's check the details! *